The Crapification of Work must end

 In “Be More Pirate”, Sam Conniff tells us of the Golden Age of Pirates, where sailors broke away from the brutal, repressive and exploitative conditions of the British Navy to be free men and create their own societies, both on their ships and on land.
 They didn’t just break the rules, however, they replaced them with better ones.

-They reject the world that they were forced to endure and in its place they created a better one for the themselves and anyone who had the courage to join them.
+They rejected the world that they were forced to endure and in its place they created a better one for the themselves and anyone who had the courage to join them.

 They agreed collectively on the changes they wanted to see and came up with with groundbreaking codes that included; one man one vote; fair shares for all; support for shipmates who got injured or killed; and acceptance of gender, sexual, racial and religious difference.
 These were radical ideas at the time that changed the balance of power and showed it was possible to live by different values.